Golden7ty8/Moral-Masks/README.md

 Controls:

-Escape to go back to main menu, if alread on main menu or lock screen, will quit game.
+Escape to go back to main menu, if already on main menu or lock screen, will quit game.